PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   preserves alpha remapping and zero-match pruning, uses copy-on-write for shared alpha, retains exact SiNet correspondence lineage, and never mutates a shared post-permutation buffer.
+- the latest checkpoint moves connected elementwise/Concat NHWC recovery to a dedicated indexed owner, replaces the unbounded full-map loop with edge-bounded immutable group plans, preserves every unary/binary and legacy boundary form, and records converted layout consistently in TensorIR and Session LayoutState.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain